 Uruguay - Inflation

-Consumer prices rose 0.4% from a month earlier in May, unchanged from April’s reading.
-A breakdown of the sub-components provided by the Statistical Institute showed that 8 out of 12 saw an increase in prices, led by higher prices for food and non-alcoholic beverages, and transport, which more than offset lower prices for household equipment and services.
+Consumer prices rose 0.8% from a month earlier in July, accelerating mildly from June’s 0.6% increase.
+A breakdown of the sub-components provided by the Statistical Institute showed that the reading largely reflected higher prices for food and non-alcoholic beverages, health, and restaurants and hotels, which more than offset lower prices for clothing and footwear.

-FocusEconomics panelists expect inflation to close 2019 at 7.5%, which is up 0.1 percentage points from last month’s projection.
-For 2020, panelists see inflation moderating and ending the year at 7.0%.
+FocusEconomics panelists expect inflation to close 2019 at 7.6%, which is from last month’s projection.
+For 2020, panelists see inflation moderating and ending the year at 7.2%.

 Uruguay - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.